sajari/sdk-react/examples/basic-site-integration-overlay/README.md

 ## Styling

-The generated interface can be easily styled.
+The generated interface can be easily styled to fit your website's look and feel.

-Just put a little extra css on the page to get yourself going.
 We've labelled elements in the interface with classes and ids to make it easy to hook into.
 For example `sj-logo` can be given a background image and size to add your logo, or different sections inside the `sj-result-summary` can be hidden or moved around to achieve a different look.

-The interface is designed to be responsive by default.
-You can also add your own styling to better fit the look and feel of your website.
+The interface is also designed to be responsive by default.
+However we realise everybody has their own approach so by default there aren't any large changes at smaller resolutions.

+Below are 3 examples of styling the interface.

 [Dark interface style](./sample-styles/dark.css)